AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

 To set the format (symbol) of each marker individually, specify symbols in a custom data field and call the {api:anychart.core.stock.eventMarkers.Controller#format}format(){api} with a function as a parameter.
 In this function, refer to the custom field with the help of {api: anychart.format.Context#getData}getData(){api}.

 This sample shows how to adjust individual markers.
-Please note that a custom data field (*"symbol"*) is used to set symbols:
+Please note that a custom data field (*symbol*) is used to set symbols:

 ```
 // add event markers